na-na-hi/renget/archive/how2playba.md

 >What hard nodes should I farm?
+![hard nodes to farm](https://i.imgur.com/DEJLISD.png) If you have to choose between farming a student that's on the tier that you own vs someone you don't own thats higher on the tier, choose the higher one.
+Example: you prioritise farming Iori (unowned) > Chise (owned)

-![hard nodes to farm](https://i.imgur.com/DEJLISD.png) Someone's made a [student insight doc](https://docs.google.com/spreadsheets/u/0/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/htmlview#), check it out for a more detailed explanation on farmable units.
+Someone's made a [student insight doc](https://docs.google.com/spreadsheets/u/0/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/htmlview#), check it out for a more detailed explanation on farmable units.

 >Should I farm a unit I don't own?